AMWA-TV/nmos-device-control-mock/README.md

 It also has support for IS-04 and IS-05 with some limitations:

-* It does not support DND-SD discovery and the NMOS registry endpoint has to be configured in the config.json file
+* It does not support DND-SD discovery (the NMOS registry endpoint has to be configured in the config.json file)
 * It does not support the IS-05 bulk API as it currently only runs 1 receiver and 1 sender
+* It does not support absolute or relative IS-05 activations (only immediate activations are implemented)

 ## Installation